untodesu/voxelius/docs/dev/modding/format-feature.md

 # Features

-A feature is an atomic world-generation template: a palette of blocks and relative part offsets.
-Features are placed by the engine as scatter decorators (via `biome.scatter`) or as structure pieces (future).
-Placing features from scripts is planned.
+A feature is a single world-generation template.
+It contains a block palette and relative part offsets.
+The engine places features as scatter decorators through `biome.scatter`.
+Structure pieces are planned for the future.
+Script-based placement is planned.

 Stored features live under: `namespace:features`